On the Northcott property for special values of L-functions: Properties of heights

 In complete generality we may say that a \textit{height} (or \textit{height function}) on a set $S$ is a function $h \colon S \to \Gamma$ with values in a partially ordered set $\Gamma$.
 The aim of this section is to describe various properties of height functions in this generality.
-Let us start with the Northcott property.